 Principal economic status – main

 Principal economic status – full

 Need for qualification indicator

 Find out about job indicator

 Further institution indicator

 Further course name

 Further ISCED field of study

 Follow up willingness indicator

-HEA SRS data and Graduate Outcomes Survey data are linked in the HEA for analysis purposes via Student ID and/or PPSN.
-Equal Access Survey data received by the HEA are anonymised and are not linked to individual student records in the SRS.
+HEA SRS data, Equal Access Survey data and Graduate Outcomes Survey data are linked in the HEA for analysis purposes via Student ID and/or PPSN.